ted-ncg/labs/02-test-first-withdraw.md

 You should write at least 3 tests.
 Think about:

+* Withdrawing zero -- this is OK!
 * Withdrawing a single amount
 * Withdrawing twice
-* Withdrawing more than available balance -- this is allowed, do *not* throw an Exception
+* Withdrawing more than available balance -- this is allowed, do *not* throw an Exception, let the balance go *negative*
-* Withdrawing zero

 ----